-Best residual value cars – maintaining the resale value
+Residual value cars – maintaining the resale value

-With the recent jump in fuel prices, and speculation from some quarters that prices close to two dollars a litre are not out of the question in the near future, intelligent consumers are realising that residual value is an essential consideration when purchasing a new car.
+With the recent jump in fuel prices, and speculation from some quarters that prices close to two dollars a litre are not out of the question in the near future, consumers are realising that residual value is an essential consideration when purchasing a new car.

-It's common knowledge that a new car is not a good investment choice.
+It's common knowledge that a new car is usually not a good investment choice.
 As soon as you drive away from the dealership, thousands of dollars of value can be lost because your new car has now become second-hand.
 So how do you select a vehicle that will retain as much of its new car value as possible?

 Size does matter

 The study compared the price of a new vehicle with its comparative resale price, three years down the track.
-Results indicated an overwhelming shift towards smaller vehicles, with larger passenger cars rapidly loosing the popularity they have enjoyed in recent decades.
+Results indicated an overwhelming shift towards smaller vehicles, with larger passenger cars rapidly losing the popularity they have enjoyed in recent decades.

-Topping the survey list, and gaining the prestigious title of "the car likely to retain the most value overall" was the two litre, safety conscious Subaru Imprezza, retaining an impressive 62.9% of its new car value after three years.
+Heading the survey list, and gaining the prestigious title of "the car likely to retain the most value overall" was the two litre, safety conscious Subaru Imprezza, retaining an impressive 62.9% of its new car value after three years.

 Other small cars likely to retain significant percentages of their value include the Mitsubishi Lancer (56.9%), Toyota Yaris (56%) and Honda Civic (55.2%).